opus-research/sentiment-dataset/README.md

     - After that, use the command `python manage.py runscript include_items_in_sentiment_validation` to create a random sample and include it in the database.
         - To tweak the ratio of messages (in terms of sentiment polarity assigned by SentiStrengthSE), manually change the values in the script.

 9. Now, the users can just login in `http://localhost:8000` and participate in the validation.
+    - To login, you can either use the admin user created on step 5 or any of the users you have created for the participants in step 7.

 ## License